The output set is a critical part of your Tessitura list import because it provides all the data for your list import.

 Tessitura output sets that return multiple rows per subscriber won't successfully import into WordFly.
-Any output set element that has a * returns multiple rows and cannot be used.
+Any output set element that has are flagged return multiple rows and cannot be used.
 This includes popular data such as performance date and performance name.

 In v14+ Tessitura, output set elements that return multiple rows have a ! next to the name,

 We know there might be occasions where this will come up.
 Let's look at what you can do as a workaround.

 Example: Your element is flagged to return multiple rows but you know it doesn't in the results.